-The total amount of revenue lost to chargebacks decreased by 44.7% between 2017 and 2018.
-This reduction is relative to the decrease in the average chargeback-to-transaction ratio.
+The total amount of revenue lost to chargebacks decreased by 39.4% between 2020 and 2021, totaling a 69.6% reduction over four years.
+This drop is relative to the decrease in the chargeback-to-transaction ratio.

-Again, investing in proven-effective chargeback prevention strategies yields a positive ROI by reducing the amount of revenue lost to chargebacks.
+Again, investing in proven-effective chargeback management strategies yields a positive ROI by reducing the amount of revenue lost to chargebacks.

 Why does The Year in Chargebacks report show a decrease in year-over-year trends when other reports show chargeback risks to be intensifying?
 The difference is an active and ongoing effort to manage risk.

 If merchants didn’t do anything to curb the ever-present threat of chargebacks, these charts would look much different.
 However, the merchants in this study recognize the danger that chargebacks pose to their business, and Midigator has helped them take proactive action to minimize risk as much as possible.

 Why are transactions disputed?
 What reasons do cardholders and their banks offer?

 Four different categories are used to classify chargebacks.
 These categories vary slightly based on the card brand but can generally be thought of as fraud, cardholder disputes, authorization issues, and processing errors.
 The cardholder’s bank reviews each case and picks the category (or reason) that seems to be the best fit for the dispute.